Motorboat: Hull type

-From a design point of view, a boat’s hull type reflects its use and the waters it will be used it.
+From a design point of view, a boat’s hull type reflects its use and the waters where it will be used.
 These include displacement hulls, vee-bottom hulls, modified vee-bottom hulls, deep-vee hulls and trim tabs for vee-bottom hulls.
 The three main hull materials are wood, reinforced fiberglass and metal.
 Wood hulls may be made of planks or plywood.
 Fiberglass hulls are reinforced with balsa wood.
 Metal hulls are either aluminum or steel.

 Some gross configurations of motorboats include skiff, day cruiser, bow rider, pilothouse and cabin cruiser.
 These vary by such considerations as size, whether they have a deck, cabin, head, is sail, helm position, and additional seating.